Estonia–New Zealand relations: History

 Bilateral relations have existed between the two countries since 1921.

 New Zealand first recognised Estonia on 22 September 1921, two years after the Estonian Declaration of Independence, when Estonia joined the League of Nations.
 New Zealand again recognised Estonia on 28 August 1991 shortly after the dissolution of the Soviet Union and the end of the Soviet Occupation of Estonia.
 Diplomatic relations were then re-established on 6 January 1992.

 Like Australia, New Zealand was a destination for Estonian refugees following World War II.
 During the aftermath of the war, people from Estonia (and other Baltic states) were preferred by the New Zealand government over displaced persons from other countries.
 Between 1945 and 1956, the number of Estonians increased from 45 to 240.
 Many Estonians became very successful in New Zealand.
 A notable example was chess player Estonian-New Zealander Ortvin Sarapuu "Mr. Chess" who represented New Zealand in 10 chess Olympiads.

-Relations between Estonia and New Zealand improved upon the ascension of Estonia to the EU.
+Relations between Estonia and New Zealand improved upon the accession of Estonia to the EU.
 In 2004, Phil Goff was the first New Zealand Foreign Minister to visit Estonia.
 In 2006, the first bilateral treaty between New Zealand and Estonia, which established a working holiday scheme between the two countries, was signed.
 In 2009, Urmas Paet was the first Estonian Foreign Minister to visit New Zealand.